Nijan-than/Sentiment-Analysis-Web-App-using-Flask-and-a-Pretrained-Language-Model/README.md

 Identify the different functionalities of your application that can be separated into independent services.
 For a sentiment analysis application, you might have services like Comment Retrieval, Sentiment Analysis, and Data Storage.

+# Microservices Structure:
+Independent Services: Each service is a separate Flask application.
+Inter-Service Communication: Services communicate with each other over a network, typically using RESTful APIs or message brokers.
+Separate Databases: Each microservice can have its own database.
+Deployment: Each service can be deployed independently, often using containers like Docker.

+microservices-project/
+    ├── comment_retrieval/
+    │   ├── app.py
+    │   ├── requirements.txt
+    ├── sentiment_analysis/
+    │   ├── app.py
+    │   ├── requirements.txt
+    ├── data_storage/
+    │   ├── app.py
+    │   ├── requirements.txt
+    ├── orchestrator/
+    │   ├── app.py
+    │   ├── requirements.txt